NickRuiz/power-asr/README.md

-# power-asr
-Phonetically-Oriented Word Error Rate
+# Phonetically-Oriented Word Error Rate aligner (power-align)

-Levenshtein-based word alignment and word error rate that accounts for acoustic confusability.
+Levenshtein-based word alignment and word error rate for ASR that accounts for acoustic confusability.

 ## Status
 This repository is currently empty, but a migration effort will begin soon to move the codebase from a private repository here for the community to benefit.
 I'm working on an iterative roll-out because of some dependency breaks since I built this back in 2015.
 Thanks for your patience!